Power Rankings: Pre-deadline deals start shaking things up

-While the Dodgers and Astros still rule the roost in the rankings, what a difference a few pre-deadline deals can make in this week's shakeup of the top 10.
+While the Dodgers and Astros still rule the roost in the rankings, what a difference a few pre-deadline deals can make in this week's shake-up of the top 10.
 The Cubs swap for Jose Quintana, the starting pitcher they needed?
 Just like that, they're up two slots and picking up steam.
 The Yankees, looking to arrest their slide in the standings, get Todd Frazier to shore up their infield and David Robertson to reinforce their bullpen?
 Up two, as well.
 And the Brewers' slide since the All-Star break?
 Rewarded with a three-spot drop.

-Will the deals to come in the next week or so shake things up even more?
+Will the deals to come in the next week or so shake up things even more?
 Well, that's the goal of every contender looking to reinforce its bid to reach October, isn't it?

 That said, the biggest move made within the rankings this week was the Pirates' seven-slot climb up to No. 12 -- and they didn't need to swing a deal to get there.
 Inspired by Jameson Taillon's comeback from cancer, reinforced by Starling Marte's return from his PED suspension and enjoying the benefit of keeping Andrew McCutchen as he regained his place among the game's most dangerous hitters, they've put themselves back into the National League's playoff picture.

-The single biggest drops came in the AL West, where the Rangers' five-spot stumble might reflect their struggle to decide whether or not to trade staff ace Yu Darvish, while the Angels slipped four slots.
+The single biggest drops came in the AL West, where the Rangers' five-spot stumble might reflect their struggle to decide whether to trade staff ace Yu Darvish, while the Angels slipped four slots.

 This week's voters are Bradford Doolittle, Eric Karabell, Tim Kurkjian, David Schoenfield and Mark Simon.